redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 - oss
 - kubernetes
 - clients
-description: Learn how to use vector fields and perform vector search in Redis
+description: Learn how to use vector fields and perform vector searches in Redis
 linkTitle: Vectors
 math: true
 title: Vectors
 weight: 14
 ---

 Redis is commonly used as a [highly-performant vector database](https://redis.io/blog/benchmarking-results-for-vector-databases/).
-Vector fields enable you to perform semantic search based on vector embeddings in combination with metadata like text, numerics, geo, or tags.
+Vector fields enable you to perform semantic search based on vector embeddings in combination with text, numerical, geospatial, or tag metadata.

 **Just looking to get started?** Checkout the vector [quickstart guide]({{< baseurl >}}/develop/get-started/vector-database) and the [Redis AI Resources](https://github.com/redis-developer/redis-ai-resources) repo for more assistance.